Deduction42/FlexUnits.jl/README.md

   27.209 ns (0 allocations: 0 bytes)

 ```
 Notice the 'μ' instead of the 'n' on the Unitful result.
-In such uninferrable cases, FlexUnits and DynamicQuantities both more than a 175x speedup.
-In the case where all types *can* be inferred, Unitful and FlexUnits perform better than DynamicQuantities.
+In such uninferrable cases, FlexUnits and DynamicQuantities both offer more than a 175x speedup.
+However, in the case where all types *can* be inferred, Unitful and FlexUnits perform better than DynamicQuantities.
 ```
 t1uni  = [1.0*Unitful.u"m/s", 1.0*Unitful.u"m/s", 1.0*Unitful.u"m/s"]
 t1dyn  = [1.0*DynamicQuantities.u"m/s", 1.0*DynamicQuantities.u"m/s", 1.0*DynamicQuantities.u"m/s"]